The Prevalence of Urinary Tract Infection Following Flexible Ureterenoscopy and the Associated Risk Factors

 Purpose: To evaluate the risk factors for urinary tract infection (UTI) after retrograde intrarenal surgery (RIRS).

 Materials and Methods: A retrospective evaluation of the records of patients who underwent RIRS from January 2013 to September 2016 was performed.
-All interventions were done by same surgeon and same technique.
-Pre and postoperative risk factors were noted in IBM SPSS statistics (21.0) data recording system; to determine the risk factors, chi-square tests, binary (multiple) logistic regression analysis were performed, odds ratio and 95% confidence interval were calculated.
+All interventions were done by the same surgeon and by applying the same technique.

-Conclusion: To reduce UTI complications, it is necessary to pay attention on patients with comorbidities, appropriate antibiotic prophylaxis who had urinary tract infection history and achieve stone free status.
+Conclusion: To reduce UTI complications, it is necessary to pay attention to patients with comorbidities, prescribe appropriate prophylactic antibiotic therapy for those who have urinary tract infection history and help patients to achieve stone free status.

 Guisti G, Proietti S, Peschechara R et al. Sky is no limit for ureteroscopy: extending the indications and special circumstances.
 World J Urol 2015;33: 309-314